 Directions

-- First Rise: Place the kneaded dough in a lightly greased bowl, cover it with a damp cloth or plastic wrap, and let it rise in a warm place until it has doubled in size (approximately 1-2 hours).
+- First Rise: Pop the dough in a lightly oiled bowl , cover with a damp cloth or plastic wrap , and let it grow until doubled in about 1–2 hours .

-- Preheating and Scoring: Preheat your oven to 220°C (425°F).
-Just before baking, score the tops of the rolls with a sharp knife or lame to allow for steam to escape during baking.
+- Preheating and Scoring: Heat your oven to 220°C (425°F) .
+Right before baking , slice the tops with a sharp knife so steam can escape .

-- Baking: Place the tray in the preheated oven and bake for 20-25 minutes or until the rolls are golden brown and sound hollow when tapped on the bottom.
+- Baking: Bake for 20–25 minutes or until they’re deep golden and sound hollow when you tap the bottom .

-- Cooling: Once baked, transfer the rolls to a wire rack to cool completely before serving.
-This allows the crust to retain its crunch.
+- Cooling: Move rolls to a wire rack to cool so the crust stays crisp .

 Tips for Perfect Rolls

-- Use a baking stone or steel for improved heat retention and to create a better crust.
+- Use a baking stone or steel to get a better crust .

 Serving Suggestions